Records (also called "Structures" or "Structs", in many other programming languages) are a lot like Classes except for two crucial differences:

-- They do not have an ancestry hierarchy, meaning a record type cannot decent from and extend another record.
+- While they can have an ancestry hierarchy (i.e. a record type can decent from and extend another record), they do not support polymorphism, e.g., overriding virtual methods.

-When using a record type the value is stored on the stack (or when defined inside a different type, t is stored inline within the memory space of that type).
+When using a record type, the value is stored on the stack (or when defined inside a different type, it is stored inline within the memory space of that type).
 Assigning a record from one variable to another creates a copy of the record, and making changes to on copy does not affect the other.
-For this reason, records re usually used to hold a small number of related values.
+For this reason, records are usually used to hold a small number of related values.

 On .NET, a